The Smart Coding Tool is designed for working with coded text segments and is very well suited to performing the following tasks:

 You can always add new codes to use to code selected segments:

-- In the dialog window that appears, enter your new code name and, if necessary, assign a code color.
-You can also enter a description of the new code in the “Code Memo” text box.
+- In the dialog window that appears, enter the code name.
+To better distinguish between different subcodes, you can use different colors.
+You can also enter the description of the new code into the “Code memo” field.

-- Click on Add code if you want to add further codes.
+- Click on Additional code if you want to add further codes.
 Click on OK to finish creating new codes.

 Newly created codes are automatically activated so that these are displayed in the code system.

 To assign a code to a coded segment, click and drag the line of the code to one of the displayed codes in the code system.
 The newly assigned code is then immediately displayed in the “Codes“ column.
 To code only part of a coded segment, first double-click on the whole coded segment text, then select the portion of text you want to code, and drag it to one of the codes in the code system.
 Even if you assign the same code to several sections of a coded segment’s text, the code name will only be listed once in the “Codes” column.

 If you hold down the Ctrl key (Windows) or ⌘ key (macOS) while dragging-and-dropping a whole line with a coded segment onto a code, the complete coded segment is moved to the selected code.
 It will thus no longer be displayed.

 You can search the text segments in the Smart Coding tool for terms and have the results automatically coded with a code.

 To perform a local search in the segments currently displayed in the right window: